Typescript sdkTools

 Step 1: Get an MCP server URL

-Step 2: Create an MCP tool and use it in your sub agent
+Step 2: Register the MCP server as a tool in your agent

 import { subAgent, mcpTool } from "@inkeep/agents-sdk";